Bertrand Clauzel: Political activity (1831–1835)

 Simultaneous with his removal, Clauzel was appointed a Marshal of France in February 1831.
-In his absence, Algeria saw a small revolving door of successors to Clauzel as governor general, combined with vacillation in France causing 'restricted occupation' in Algeria to become the French goal, due to, in the words of Charles-André Julien, "less a matter of policy than of an absence of policy".
+In his absence, Algeria saw a small revolving door of successors to Clauzel as governor general.
+Combined with vacillation in France, this resulted in 'restricted occupation' in Algeria to become the French goal, in the words of Charles-André Julien, "less a matter of policy than of an absence of policy".

-For nearly four years thereafter, he advocated on behalf of Algerian colonists to the Chamber of Deputies and defended his actions while in military command in Algeria.
+For nearly four years thereafter, he advocated on behalf of Algerian colonists to the Chamber of Deputies, and defended his actions while in military command in Algeria.
 He advocated for continued occupation, arguing that France's "national honour would be tainted" by withdrawal, not only on account of such an event but also because he believed that France's withdrawal would lead to the massacre of the Jewish population of Algeria.

-Clauzel wrote and advised the national assembly and the government on what policy France should take to secure her interests now that the occupation had become permanent, as well as providing information about the physical and human geography of Algeria.
-Amongst these suggestions was support to allow Jews to hold positions in local governance and the judiciary, which they had not done under the Deylical rule.
+Clauzel wrote and advised the National Assembly and the government on what policy France should take to secure her interests now that the occupation had become permanent, as well as providing information about the physical and human geography of Algeria.
+Amongst these suggestions was support to allow Jews to hold positions in local governance and the judiciary, which they had been excluded from under Deylical rule.

 Drawing on his own experiences farming in Alabama, Clauzel publicised Algeria as a "Mediterranean Alabama" – suggesting that the climate would be suitable for the cultivation of cotton, sugar, and other colonial produce that France would otherwise have to import.

-His first posting to Algeria would also seem Clauzel embroiled in a controversy over property rights over a number of prioperties in Algeria including the Maison-Carrée and the Ferme de l’Agha a property that before the conquest had belonged to the Agha of a company of Janissary cavalry.
+His first posting to Algeria would also seem Clauzel embroiled in a controversy over property rights over a number of properties in Algeria including the Maison-Carrée and the Ferme de l’Agha, a property that before the conquest had belonged to the Agha of a company of Janissary cavalry.
 The farm was seized by French forces under General Loverdo [Fr] immediately after the fall of Algiers, it was converted into a military hospital.
-But later Clauzel would purchase the farm, despite the fact that as commander of French forces he had forbid the purchase of any “corporation property” (biens de corporation) - that is land belonging to the deylick, waqf endowments for mosques or religious schools or a military estate.
+Yet later Clauzel would purchase the farm, despite the fact that as commander of French forces he had forbid the purchase of any “corporation property” (biens de corporation) - that is land belonging to the Deylick, waqf endowments for mosques or religious schools or a military estate.

-Critics accused Clauzel of abusing his position to enrich himself with property and investigations into the legality of property transactions made during and just after the conquest including Clauzel's were undertaken.
-Clauzel defended himself publicly relying upon his extensive military record such as his time in Italy (refusing gifts from the King of Sardinia beyond a painting he donated.
-As well as the expedition to Saint-Domingue (where he was offered houses and plantations as well as local funding for entertainment expenses at his residence by civic organisations but refused them all instead supporting the need for funding new defences for the town.
+Critics accused Clauzel of abusing his position to enrich himself with property.
+Investigations into the legality of property transactions made during and just after the conquest including Clauzel's were undertaken by the National Assembly.
+Clauzel defended himself publicly, relying upon his extensive military record such as his time in Italy (refusing gifts from the King of Sardinia beyond a painting he donated.
+As well as the expedition to Saint-Domingue, where he was offered houses and plantations as well as local funding for entertainment expenses at his residence by civic organisations, but refused them all instead advocating the need for funding new defences for the town.

-Clauzel argued that his purchases were for public good - aimed at encouraging colonialism, stability and trust and emphasized that, despite opportunities for personal enrichment, he remained relatively poor.
+Clauzel argued that his purchases were for public good - aimed at encouraging colonialism, stability, and trust and emphasized that, despite opportunities for personal enrichment, he remained relatively poor.